 /usr/local/bin should place it on your

 PATH.
-In order to use the Habitat Studio, you'll also need to install Docker for Mac.
+In order to use the Chef Habitat Studio, you'll also need to install Docker for Mac.

 hab CLI, unzip it onto your machine.
 We suggest unzipping to

-PATH variable.
+PATH variable so your computer will know where to find it.
 Here’s how to do that with Powershell:

 hab CLI makes it easy to get your workstation configured by guiding through the setup process.
 To set up your workstation, run

-For more information about using Habitat Builder, see the section on Working with Builder.
+For more information about using Chef Habitat Builder, see the section on Using Builder.

 During setup, you may elect to provide anonymous usage data of the

 hab CLI tool.
-This information is used by the Habitat team to improve the CLI experience.
+This information is used by the Chef Habitat team to improve the CLI experience.

 You can change your settings at any time by re-running the

 That's it.
-You're all set up and ready to use Habitat to build and run packages!
+You're all set up and ready to use Chef Habitat to build and run packages!

-This section tracks some frequently encountered questions around downloading and installing the
+This section tracks some questions that are frequently encountered when downloading and installing the

-Q: Can I just download a GitHub release of habitat?
+Q: Can I just download a GitHub release of Chef Habitat?

-hab cli is written rust if you follow this approach you'll need to compile the source for your platform.
+hab cli is written in Rust, if you follow this approach you'll need to compile the source for your platform.

 Q: Compile for my platform?
 Does that mean there aren't any OS native packages of